Vajpayee death anniversary: President Kovind, PM Modi pay tributes to BJP stalwart

 His death was announced by the All India Institute of Medical Sciences (AIIMS) hospital, where he was admitted on June 11 with a variety of ailments.

-Vajapyee was not known as "Atalji", a name that translates into firmness, for nothing.
+Vajpyee was not known as "Atalji", a name that translates into firmness, for nothing.
 He was the first ever person from the BJP to have become the country's Prime Minister.

 He served as Prime Minister thrice - briefly in 1996, and then for two terms between 1998 and 2004.
 His first stint as prime minister in 1996 lasted 13 days, from May 16 to 28.
 The second one ran for 13 months, from March 19, 1998.